vakila/vakila.github.io/_posts/2016-08-22-marionette-act-ii-testing.md

 The beating heart of the Marionette test runner is the method [`run_tests`](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runner/base.py#860-931).
 By combining some methods that take care of general test-harness functionality and some methods that let us set up and keep tabs on a Marionette client-server session, `run_tests` gives us the Marionette-centric test harness we never knew we always wanted.
 Thanks, `run_tests`!

-If we walk through that method, we'll basically get the big picture of what the test runner does, and how it ticks.
-So let's take a look.<sup id="a2">[2](#f2)</sup>
+To get an idea of how the test runner works, let's take a walk through the `run_tests` method and see what it does.<sup id="a2">[2](#f2)</sup>

-First of all, it does some really simple generic [initialization](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runner/base.py#861-862), e.g. resetting timers and counters for passed/failed tests.
+First of all, it simply [initializes](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runner/base.py#861-862) some things, e.g. timers and counters for passed/failed tests.
 So far, so boring.

 Next, we get to the part that puts the "Marionette" in "Marionette test runner".
 The `run_tests` method [starts up Marionette](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runner/base.py#864-865), by [creating a `Marionette` object](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runner/base.py#815) -- passing in the appropriate [arguments](https://dxr.mozilla.org/mozilla-central/source/testing/marionette/harness/marionette/runner/base.py#688-749) based on the runner's settings -- which gives us the client-server session we need to automate the browser in the tests we're about to run (we know how that all works from [Act I]({% post_url 2016-07-08-marionette-act-i-automation %})).